Canon 4000D vs Leica TL2

 - More heavily discounted: Has been on the market for longer (launched in July 2017).

-If the number of relative strengths (bullet points above) is taken as a guide, the TL2 is the clear winner of the contest (13 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the TL2 is the clear winner of the contest (14 : 7 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 4000D or the TL2 perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.